Ensure Your Child's Wellness by booking today for Routine Physicals and vaccines

 Be sure you and your child follow the detailed instructions you’re given to get the most accurate test results.

-The team at Lapeer Pediatrics offers effective lab tests onsite, including tests for strep, flu, RSV (respiratory syncytial virus), and mono.
+The team at Lapeer Pediatrics offers effective lab tests onsite, including tests for strep, COVID, flu, RSV (respiratory syncytial virus), and mono.
 Lapeer Pediatrics also tests for lead levels, pregnancy, and blood sugar Hemoglobin levels to determine anemia.

 Most tests involve blood work or urine samples.
 Other labs can be sent out to reference labs to give you and your child access to an impressive selection of available testing and screening.